upa/af-graft/docker/README.md

 ```

 Note that containers require NET_ADMIN capability to add graft
 endpoints in containers' network namespaces.
-We plane to remove this
+We plan to remove this
 vulnerable state by integrating AF_GRAFT into docker.